You will learn

 A/B testing: a method of comparing different options to determine which is the most successful at achieving a goal (like opens, clicks, or purchases).
 For example, a marketer may A/B test two subject lines to see which achieves a greater open rate or test a 30% off offer and a 50% off offer to see which leads to more profit.

-AOV: Average Order Value, or the average spend of a customer in a store on a single order.
+AOV: stands for average order value, which is the average spend of a customer in a store on a single order.

-Attribution: Source of a customer or a purchase.
-For example, is this $50 order attributed to a Facebook ad, an email, or an organic Google search?
+Attribution: source of a customer or a purchase.
+For example, is this $50 order attributed to a Facebook ad, an email, an SMS, or an organic Google search?
 More sophisticated models differentiate between first-touch attribution (the first engagement a customer had with your company) and last-touch attribution (the most recent one before the purchase).

-CAC: Customer Acquisition Cost, or how much it costs (potentially by advertising to many people) to acquire one paying customer.
-Also known as CPA (Cost Per Acquisition).
+CAC: stands for customer acquisition cost, which is how much it costs (potentially by advertising to many people) to acquire one paying customer.
+Also known as cost per acquisition (CPA).